 Associate Professor, Iranian Research Center of Aging, Department of Nursing, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran nargesarsalani@gmail.com

-Introduction: Accurate assessment of functional dependency levels in neurological patients is a key component in nursing care planning within rehabilitation centers.
-The Barthel Index, as a simple scale, focuses on basic daily activities, whereas the Northwick Park Dependency Scale – Hospital Version (NPDS-H), with its multidimensional structure, offers a more precise evaluation of the care needs of hospitalized patients.
-Given the role of assessment tools in improving care quality and resource allocation, this study aimed to compare the efficiency, correlation, and agreement between these two tools in assessing functional dependency among hospitalized neurological patients in Iran.
+Introduction: Assessment of functional dependency levels in neurological patients plays an important role in nursing care planning and resource allocation in rehabilitation centers.
+The Barthel Index is a simple tool for measuring daily activities, whereas the Northwick Park Dependency Scale – Hospital Version (NPDS-H), with its multidimensional structure, assesses more complex care needs.
+The aim of this study was to compare the efficiency, correlation, and agreement between these two instruments in hospitalized neurological patients.

 Article number: 9